Heart Failure Help Starts Here

 • Echocardiogram: An ultrasound test in which sound energy creates images of your heart to detect the problems.

-• Nuclear scan: This test involves injecting a radioactive substance into your vein that helps reveal how your heart is pumping the blood.
+• SPECT Imaging or Myocardial Perfusion Imaging: This test involves injecting a radioactive substance into your vein that helps reveal how your heart is pumping the blood.

 Your heart failure program in San Diego will move through several critical steps: